catherinekago/emotional-support-robot/README.md

 ### Starting the app
 You can either open the emotional-support-robot-app in Android studio, connect your phone via USB to the computer and run the code on your computer (which opens the app on your phone), or install the APK directly on your phone.
 You can find the APK in \emotional-support-robot-app\app\build\intermediates\apk\debug.
+(APK version NOT TESTED).

 ### Requirements
 * Use smartphone in light mode (night mode not implemented, interface might not be readable)